Cuomo says Trump told him feds would not deploy to NYC; announces crackdown on social distance violators

 “Policing is left up to the states,” Cuomo said during his daily news briefing Thursday.
 “The president and I had a good conversation.
 He said he would not be sending troops into New York City.”

-Cuomo added that Trump left open the option for Cuomo to change his mind -- which would result in a lawsuit, the governor said.
+Cuomo added that Trump left open the option that he might change his mind -- which would result in a lawsuit, the governor said.
 But he added that he would prefer not to have to resort to that.

 TRUMP TO 'SURGE' FEDERAL AGENTS TO CHICAGO, OTHER CITIES, AMID SPIKE IN VIOLENT CRIME